BestReviews is reader-supported and may earn an affiliate commission. Details

 Set of 6 cords.
 Bungees come with carabiner clips as hooks.
 Clip style helps make sure the cord will not slip.
 Thicker and stronger than many other cords.
 Also comes in yellow.
 Cords hook together well and have a nice amount of stretch.

 All 6 of the bungees in this set are the same 60" length.

 A nice assortment.
 Comes in a container.
 Sizes are coordinated by color.
 Good stretch.
 Decent quality for the price.
-Works well with tarps.
+Work well with tarps.
 Lots of uses.
-Plastic coated hooks makes them less likely to nick or scratch.
+Plastic-coated hooks make them less likely to nick or scratch.

 Not every bungee in the set is of the same quality.
 The small bungees are very thin.

 Strong and flexible.
 Good for organizing.
 Useful in a lot of applications.
 Work well for childproofing cabinets.
 Size is good for securing small items.
 Can loop together for a longer cord.
-Set available online is less expensive and good quality.
+The set available online is less expensive and of good quality.

 None of these are very long individually and may lose their stretch if left outside for a long time.